h3abionet/chipimputation/openstack/README.md

    generate an RSA key, and you can then add the contents of `nebula_key.pub` to the "key pairs" pane of the "Access and Security" section of the compute menu in OpenStack.
+2. Generate two instances using the "Ubuntu 16.04" base image which are at least m1.medium in size.
+These will be the swarm primary and secondary manager servers
+3. Generate one instance using same base image which is at least m1.medium in size; this will be the discovery backend.